Hot dog variations: Canada

+Two major styles are the steamie, which is soft featuring a steamed dog and bun and the toastie, with more toasting during preparation.
+The steamie originated in the 20th century working class and is associate with the Montreal region, though in modern times toasting has increased in popularity.

+Toronto and Ottawa

+Hot dog carts are licensed by the respective city and almost all offer the basic topping set of yellow mustard, ketchup, bbq sauce, hot sauce, mayonnaise, sauerkraut, sweet relish, sweet corn, sweet pickles, white onions diced, and green olives.
+There are more sauces depending on the stand, like hot mustard and sriracha.

+Carts in Toronto also offer bacon bits as a topping.

+Carts in Ottawa also offer sausage in a bun.

 Montreal

 A Montreal-style hot dog, as popularized by numerous shops such as the famous Montreal Pool Room, is either steamed or griddle fried (nicknamed steamies or toasties, respectively).
 It is generally served topped with coleslaw, onion, relish and mustard; ketchup, mayonnaise and occasionally paprika or chili powder may be added at a condiment counter by the customer.
 Due to the bilingual nature of Montreal street culture, these are usually ordered, and condiments named, in Franglais.
 Montreal hot dogs can be found throughout Eastern Canada and the United States.

 Latin America

 Brazil

 In 1926, the Spanish entrepreneur in Brazil and founder of Cinelândia, Francisco Serrador, began selling cachorro-quente (lit. "hot dog") at his cinemas.
 It inspired Lamartine Babo and Ary Barroso to create the song "Cachorro-Quente," a marchinha de carnaval.
 In the period following World War II, as Brazil came under considerable US cultural influence, the cachorro-quente came to cement its position in Brazil.

-In the State of Piauí in the Northeast region of Brazil, the hot dog is made from a long and soft bread cut in half.
-Its flavorings vary in the cafeterias of the region, the most found are: sausage topped with spicy sauce, meat, corn green Lint and slices of melted cheese.